-Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO5 Maximum DTI STANDARD MAR KET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$970,800 4 95% 620 5 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$1,243,050 4 85% 620 5 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$970,800 4 90% 620 5 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$970,800 4 85% 680 5 Per AUS Approval RESTRICTED MAR
+Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO 5 Maximum DTI 6 Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$1,149,825 4 95% 6205 Per AUS Approval 6 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Units \$1,472,250 4 85% 620 5 Per AUS Approval 6 Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$1,149,825 4 90% 6205 Per AUS Approval 6 Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$1,149,825 4 85% 6805 Per AUS Approval 6

-1 When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics.

-2 Construction to Permanent excludes attached condos and co-ops

-3 Manufactured homes must meet requirements in Section 2.2.14

-4 Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2022, the GSEs have not established different high balance/super conforming amounts for AK and HI

-Refer to the county specific loan limits to determine the maximum amount for a specific area

-5 Representative FICO using middle/lower method is required for underwriting and pricing purposes.
+- 1 When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - 2 Construction to Permanent excludes attached condos and co-ops - 3 Manufactured homes must be multi-wide and meet requirements in Section 2.2.14 - 4 Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2024, the GSEs have not established different high balance/super conforming amounts for AK and HI Refer to the county specific loan limits to determine the maximum amount for a specific area - 5 Representative FICO using middle/lower method is required for underwriting and pricing purposes. - 6 MI premium must be included in DTI for underwriting eligibility purposes and may be excluded from DTI for pricing purposes.

-For additional details, refer to the applicable AUS Product Eligibility Matrix: